LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 [^literal]: They're literally glasses with rose-colored lenses.
 It's not a metaphor or any such nonsense.
 [^io]: Input/Output
 [^movie]: Since we're talking about programs... not movies.
-[^all-day]: Otherwise we'll be waiting all day for callgrind to do its thing.
-[^g-pg]: Uh...
-T.D.A.
-2 is rated PG for Pretty Good.
 [^yay]: Yay!
 [^four]: 4 (four)
 [^stats]: Or if you really feel like being pedantic, you can throw a litany of statistical tests at it instead...